fossMeDaddy/dbdaddy/README.md

 constraints, columns, tables & views are diffed and tracked for changes but there is no modification support as of now for any of them, which means that, let's say if you make a field nullable in SQL, this tool will generate migrations to remove the column from your database & then re-create it with SQL column definition such that the field is now nullable.
 DATA WILL BE LOST.

+---
+> DISCLAIMER:
+> you might draw a conclusion that these docs are mean to read, and you're not wrong! but that's the whole satire :)